Cloud-Flare/DB-manager-wordpress-plugin/readme.txt

 * NEW : Css-style was added.

 == Upgrade Notice ==

+= V1.0.3 =
+We updated all functionality for wordpress 4.0.
+Security Exploit was fixed.

 = V1.0.2 =
 Problem with downloading PhpMyAdmin was fixed.
 Problem with disk qouta warning was fixed.
 Problem with getting configurations from wp-config was fixed.